-One colourful village built into a steep hillside, surrounded by rocky vineyards on one side and the clear green and blue Mediterranean on the other would be a stunning and bucket list-worthy place.
+One colourful village built into a steep hillside, surrounded by rocky vineyards on one side and the clear green and blue Mediterranean on the other, would be a stunning and bucket list-worthy place.

-Despite its popularity amongst my family and friends are home in New Zealand, I’m continually surprised by how many people in the UK didn’t know what or where Cinque Terre was when I told them we would be visiting for my birthday.
+Despite its popularity amongst my family and friends who are home in New Zealand, I’m continually surprised by how many people in the UK didn’t know what or where Cinque Terre was when I told them we would be visiting for my birthday.

 Cinque Terre can become a rather crowded little paradise.
 So much so that there’s been a rumour floating around for several years that tourist numbers will be limited to almost half of their current amount.

-Cinque Terre is the kind of place you can see in a fleeting visit, or spend much longer in.
-There are plenty of things to do there to keep you entertained, or just relax and enjoy the laid-back atmosphere and beautiful surroundings.
+Cinque Terre is the kind of place you can see in a fleeting visit or spend much longer in, which we would always suggest.
+There are plenty of things to do there to keep you entertained or just relax and enjoy the laid-back atmosphere and beautiful surroundings.